payallal/sayordie/Readme.md

 You're almost done!

 14. Go back to Eclipse and right click on the folder Sidescroller (you'll find it in your navigation window under the sayordie master folder).
-Right click on it and select run as > configurations.
+Select run as > configurations.
 You'll see a pop up window with multiple tabs.
 Go to the tab called 'environment variable' and select the 'new' option on the right hand side.
 In the field called name, enter 'GOOGLE_APPLICATION_CREDENTIALS'.
 In the value field, enter 'auth.json'.
 ![alt text](https://github.com/payallal/sayordie/blob/master/ReadMeAssets/Step14.png)

 15. And that's all folks!
 You're done setting up the game.
 You can now right click on Side scroller project > Run as > Java Application